Tuesday, July 30, 2024

 -The Sixers pushing all their chips on Paul George is just hilarious.
 Yes, George represents a huge upgrade over Tobias Harris at the 3 on both ends of the floor and is coming off his best season in ages with the Clippers.
 But the reality is that George just turned 34 in May, is one of the most injury-prone players in the league and hasn't even come close to sniffing a title in the NBA.
 How is a player like this going to change the Joel Embiid-era Sixers track record of underachieving and/or having their playoff runs derailed by injuries?
 Quite simply, it won't.
 If anybody is going to change the Sixers culture, it's going to be the young gun Tyrese Maxey, not George.

 -A lot of people that know much more basketball about me are lamenting Demar DeRozan going to the Kings.
-The common theme among these critiques is questioning how he fits next to De'Aaron Fox, Domantas Sabonis, Malik Monk and Keegan Murray.
-While I have no clue how he'll fit with their established core, bringing in DeRozan should still be a net positive for this team that is trying to establish itself in a deep Western Conference.
+Most of the opponents of the move have been questioning how he fits next to De'Aaron Fox, Domantas Sabonis, Malik Monk and Keegan Murray.
+While I have no clue how well he'll mesh with their established core, bringing in DeRozan should ultimately be a net positive for this team that is trying to establish itself in a deep Western Conference.
 He plays his ass off every night, scores at a high clip with remarkable efficiency and is one of the best locker room guys in the league.
 How could having him around for the next few years be a bad thing for a mostly young team that hasn't quite figured out to put it all together yet?

 -The Thunder's two big moves this offseason sit at complete opposite ends of the spectrum for me.
 On the positive end, landing Alex Caruso is huge for them.
 He's one of the best defenders at the guard position in the league and his ability to hit 3's at a high clip should bolster the effectiveness of an offense that regularly struggled to make outside shots last season.
 Only having to part with Josh Giddey to make the deal happen makes it even sweeter (I could write a whole lot about what the Bulls have been doing this offseason, but that's probably not necessary given their current status in the league).

--Given all their asset mismanagement in recent years, the Warriors being able to land Kyle Anderson and Buddy Hield is a noble effort to make the most out of a bad situation.
-Anderson brings some grit, toughness and leadership to the floor every night while Hield is a productive enough outside shooter to allow them to retain the floor spacing they're losing with Klay Thompson leaving.
-These moves might not make them contenders again per say, but their presence might help emerge.
+-Given all their asset mismanagement in recent years, the Warriors being able to land Kyle Anderson and Buddy Hield is a noble effort from the front office to make the most out of a bad situation.
+Anderson brings some grit, toughness and leadership to the floor every night while Hield is a productive enough outside shooter to allow them to retain the floor spacing they're losing with the departure of Klay Thompson.
+These moves might not make them contenders again per say, but their presence should considerably increase their odds of returning to the playoffs after finishing in 10th in the West last season.

 -Klay Thompson heading to the Mavericks really is ideal.
 Playing next to Luka and Kyrie ensures that all he'll be asked to do is hit a few spot-up 3's per game and his deteriorating defensive effort will fit right in alongside the aforementioned stars in the backcourt.

--Congrats to Tobias Harris for finally fulfilling his dream of getting to pad stats on one of the worst teams in the league.
+-Congrats to Tobias Harris for finally getting the chance to fulfill his dream of getting paid to pad his stats on one of the worst teams in the league.
 He might even become a fan favorite during his second stint in Detroit considering how dire the shooting is on the Pistons roster!

 -Kentavious Caldwell-Pope going to the Magic has to be my favorite move of the offseason.
-This is exactly the kind of player Orlando needed to take their next step forward.
-KCP immediately gives them a real outside shooting threat and pairing him with Jalen Suggs basically guarantees that they're going to have the most tenacious defensive backcourt in the league outside of the Celtics.
+This is exactly the kind of player Orlando needed to bring in to take their next step forward as a franchise.
+KCP immediately gives them a true outside shooting threat and pairing him with Jalen Suggs basically guarantees that they're going to have the most tenacious defensive backcourt in the league outside of the Celtics.
 If KCP stays healthy and their young guys (Paolo Banchero, Franz Wagner, Suggs) take another step forward, the Magic should be competing to finish in the top 3 in the East.

 -Speaking of KCP, the Nuggets allowing him and Bruce Brown to walk in back-to-back seasons is very bold.
 While they clearly have confidence in Christian Braun and Peyton Watson's ability to handle the increase in workload, these guys have logged a combined 16 career starts and have only played 18-21 minutes per night during their first two seasons in the league.
 And even if they do acclimate well to their increased roles, that doesn't change the Nuggets depth issues once you get past the 6th man role (which would presumably be filled by Watson if they make no further signings).
 If the Nuggets fall short of the Finals again this year with a fully loaded roster, don't be surprised if turning the keys over to Braun and Watson is a big reason why.

 -Pat Riley's insistence on standing pat is fucking nuts to me.
 Everybody knows that the Heat are a tough, well-coached team and that Jimmy Butler turns it on in the playoffs in a way that very few guys in the league today can.
-But at what point is running it back with the trio of Butler/Adebayo/Herro and saying that your issues are related to health, not talent going to be unacceptable.
-This scrappy little engine that could has indeed reached the Finals twice during this decade so far, but they got dusted in both those series and have refused to match everybody from the Celtics to the Bucks to the f'n Pacers in the ongoing Eastern Conference arms race following either of those losses.
-Swapping out Caleb Martin for Alec Burks, getting Terry Rozier back from injury and re-signing Haywood Highsmith and Kevin Love isn't going to bring this team any closer to winning another title this season and it's kind of embarrassing that they refuse to seriously pursue bringing in additional top-end talent while their leader Butler-who turns 35 in September- inches closer to no longer being a viable star player by the day.
+But at what point is running it back with the trio of Butler/Adebayo/Herro and saying that your issues are related to health, not talent going to become unacceptable?
+This scrappy little engine that could has indeed reached the Finals twice during this decade so far, but they got dusted in both those series and have refused to match everybody from the Celtics to the Bucks to the f'n Pacers in the ongoing Eastern Conference arms race following either of their losses.
+Swapping out Caleb Martin for Alec Burks, getting Terry Rozier back from injury and re-signing Haywood Highsmith and Kevin Love isn't going to bring this team any closer to winning another title this season and it's kind of embarrassing that they refuse to seriously pursue bringing in additional top-end talent while their leader Butler-who turns 35 in September-inches closer to aging out of being a viable star player.

 -Tossing aside the drama of the J.J.
 Redick hiring and drafting of Bronny James for a second, the Lakers more or less running it back after their ugly finish to the 2023-24 season makes zero sense.
 The entirety of Rob Pelinka's offseason plan was to re-sign Max Christie and sort of try to make a run at Klay Thompson?
 Seriously?
-There were no other discussions about adding other players before LeBron re-signed to a max deal?
-Are they aware that D'Angelo Russell and Austin Reaves don't appear to have much trade value?
-Are they even considering making any additional moves?
+Were they any other discussions about adding other players before LeBron re-signed to a max deal?
+Are they aware that D'Angelo Russell and Austin Reaves don't appear to have much trade value at this juncture?
+Do they even care about winning championships anymore?
 It really is shocking to see just how dysfunctional and dumb this team has become and they're going to be trying to undo the wrongs of this era for a long, long time after LeBron retires.

 Tuesday, July 9, 2024